AlaskaSSO/TA-mwg/docs/README.txt

 Please feel free to submit logs or things that don't work and I'll fix them.

-A total of *4* XML files need to be imported into various parts of MWG and 1 rule change.
+A total of *4* XML files need to be imported into various parts of MWG.

 TA-mwg-1.9.3-ErrorHandlerUpdateVersions.xml
 This file needs to be imported into the TOP of the ErrorHandler portion of MWG.